Managed Memory

 DRAGON_SUCCESS or another dragonError_t return code.

-• ptr – is a pointer to a pointer where the pointer into the memory descriptor is copied.
+bytes_size – is a pointer to an unsigned integer where the size of the memory descriptor clone is stored.

 DRAGON_SUCCESS or another dragonError_t return code.